drduh/macOS-Security-and-Privacy-Guide/README.md

 LSOpenURLsWithRole() failed with error -10810 for the file /Applications/Google Chrome.app.
 ```

-Whitelist the application by its developer certificate (first item in the Signing Chain):
+Authorize the application by the developer certificate (first item in the Signing Chain):

 ```console
 $ santactl fileinfo /Applications/Google\ Chrome.app/